 - Grease moving parts with a quality lubricant such as marine grease or white lithium grease.

 - Light-tasting oil such as canola oil or vegetable oil can be used for reels that come into contact with a lot of water.

-- Check the condition of all parts before using the reel to ensure that they are working properly.
+- Check the condition of all parts before using the reel to ensure they work properly.

-By following these simple steps, you will ensure that your fishing reel is well maintained.
+Following these simple steps will ensure that your fishing reel is well-maintained.

 Fishing Reel Cleaning Kits: You Should Collect Before Any Fishing Trip

-Clean your fishing reel properly before you leave on any fishing trip.
-Avoid some extra hassle when getting ready and save a lot of time by collecting cleaning kits.
+In that case, it is very important to know what is the best trout spinning reel.
+And how to clean your fishing reel properly before you leave on any fishing trip.
+Avoid extra hassle when getting ready and save time by collecting cleaning kits.
 Let me present you two cleaning kits you should collect before any fishing trip.
 Let’s see what goodness is inside them.

 #1 Abu Garcia Maintenance Kit

-This cleaning kit can be useful when you are on a trip so that you do not need to carry extra things with you.
-This will save your time and get better performance from your reel.
+This cleaning kit can be helpful when you are on a trip, so you do not need to carry extra things.
+This will save you time and get better performance from your reel.